google/WebFundamentals/src/content/en/showcase/2017/voot.md

 Progressive Web App, using features such as Add to Homescreen and a service worker.

-While 4G services have recently launched, there are still more users in India that reach the Internet via 2G and 3G networks, with slow and sometimes expensive data transfer rates.
-To reduce the data being transferred, Voot.com optimized their images specifically for mobile.
-To minimize image data size, the site now dynamically serves either JPEG or WebP images depending upon browser capabilities.
+While 4G services have recently launched, most users in India reach the Internet via 2G and 3G networks, with slow and sometimes expensive data transfer rates.
+To reduce the data being transferred, Voot.com optimized their images specifically for mobile, and the site now dynamically serves either JPEG or WebP images depending upon browser capabilities.